Darwins-Dev/Darwins-LazyNft-Project/README.md

 npx hardhat run scripts/deploy.ts   // run deployment script
 ```

-When building a web3 application that has off-chain components—e.g. applications like opensea or centralized exchanges—need to consolidate off-chain information with on-chain information.
+Building a web3 application that has off-chain components—e.g. applications like opensea or centralized exchanges—requires consolidation off-chain information and on-chain information.
 Attached is a standard NFT contract with lazy-minting that implements openzeppelin’s ERC-721 contract.
 With a language and database of your choice, build a simple off-chain marketplace for this NFT.
 The solution must include:

 - A. Lazymint, mint, and transfer methods.
 A full RESTful api or equivalent is unnecessary.
 For example, in the case of the transfer method, the following will suffice:
   ```cpp